*The total playing time of this demo is 90 minutes, representing 3/4s of the show. Several songs are integrated into the scenes.

 full of impassioned revelations.

-17. ANY TIME - Garson & Alice
+16. ANY TIME, FINALE and CURTAIN CALL - Garson & Alice and Company

 LB Mayer has had Alice and Garson investigated to find they have no past and thinks they are Commie spies.
 Their ticket back to the present, good for a year, is now up and they hot foot it just in time to take the time traveling Super Chief car back to Grand Central Station.
-They realize that their true destiny is here and now.
+They realize that their true destiny is here and now and are soul-mates rather than lovers.
+They both are divinely inspired to begin the next chapter of their lives by writing a new musical about what they've just experienced and learned.